-Working with an executive coach that specializes in personal branding gives you the advantage of having a qualified professional lead you through a process that challenges you to develop the best version of yourself.
+Working with an executive coach specializing in personal branding provides the advantage of having an experienced professional lead you through a process that challenges you to develop the best version of yourself instead of blindly meeting the expectations others have set for you as a leader.

-If you aren’t getting that expert guidance from a coach, how do you know if the personal brand you are developing really connects with the best version of you along with thinking about how you ultimately want to be known?
+If you aren’t getting expert guidance from a coach, how do you know if the personal brand you are developing represents your best version and how you ultimately want to be known?

-Once you establish the fundamental elements that give you a direction, how do you stay on track and see what you can’t do on your own?
+Once you establish the fundamental elements that guide how you show up, how do you stay on track and eliminate any blind spots you may have?

 Here are four strategies you can apply immediately to eliminate the blind spots and allow you to self-coach:

 To start, it is important to define how you want to be known as a person who is a leader.
-Begin by writing a list of descriptive words you would love to hear other people use to describe you.
-Next, narrow your list to the top four or six words in how you want to be known.
+Begin by writing a list of descriptive words you would love to hear others use to describe you.
+Next, narrow your list to the top four to six words in how you want to be known.
 These are the words you want to own in the minds of your audience, whether it is one person or many.

-When drafting your initial list of words, write as many words as you can think of.
-Make sure you write words that raise the bar for you and hold you in an elevated state of being.
-It could be confident or dynamic instead of professional or interesting.
+When drafting your initial list, write as many words as possible.
+Ensure you write words that raise the bar for you and hold you in an elevated state of being.
+It could be confident or dynamic instead of professional or capable.

 Words carry meaning.
-They can influence your attitude, how you see yourself, and how you showcase your value.
+They can influence your attitude, the way you see yourself and how you showcase your value.

 #2 PAY ATTENTION

-To know if you are on track in living your brand, pay attention to how people respond to you and what you are saying.
+Pay attention to how people respond to you and what you say to know if you are on track in living your personal brand.
 It will provide you with clues.

-If you are leading a presentation or meeting, are you getting the desired response?
+When you are leading a presentation or conducting a meeting, are you getting the response you desire?
 Are participants actively engaged, or do they appear disinterested?
 When you share your point of view, do others shake their head in agreement or become defensive?

 If the response isn’t what you are going for, this is the perfect opportunity to consider making a few minor adjustments.
 Are you providing too much detail and overwhelming your audience?
 Are you speaking in an aggressive tone or a condescending manner?

-This can happen without you even realizing it, so how do you change people rolling their eyes to nodding their heads in agreement?
+This can happen without you realizing it based on how you feel, so how do you change people rolling their eyes to nodding their heads in agreement?
 Think of someone who is easily able to engage their audience and model his or her communication style.

 Caution: Model ~ don’t copy!
-This is not about you being someone else; it is about you learning from someone you feel has already mastered a quality you want to own.
+This is not about being someone else; it is about you learning from someone who has already mastered a quality you want to own.

 #3 ASK PEOPLE YOU RESPECT

-Give them time to think without interruption.
+Give them time to think without interrupting.
 Also, be prepared to share why you’re asking for their input, as some may be curious.

-Your response to their curiosity could be as simple as I want to be more aware of the impression I make and feel the best way to find out is to ask people I respect.
+Your response to their curiosity could be as simple as: I want to be more aware of how I am showing up and feel the best way to find out is to ask people I respect.

 Remember you are asking someone you respect and whose opinion you value.
 If the feedback isn’t aligned with the personal brand you want to create, see the input as an opportunity to recalibrate and grow.